PangTzeYeong/devops-project/README.md

 GitHub actions provides a workflow for user to automate certain process when certain actions are triggered

-For this project, under .github/workflows/ we can find tg-notify.yml created to enable such notifications in telegram
+under .github/workflows/ we can find ***tg-notify.yml*** created to enable such notifications in telegram

 https://cyaninfinite.com/getting-updates-from-github-via-telegram-bot/
-<p> telegram username @gh_notify8888_bot => Note: a unique access <ChatToken> is inserted in 'Settings=>Secrets', which tells the telegram bot to notify only my particular chat_id when there is a trigger </p>
+<p> telegram username @gh_notify8888_bot => Note: a unique access ChatToken is inserted in 'Settings=>Secrets', which tells the telegram bot to notify only my particular chat_id when there is a trigger </p>

 ![Github_telegram_bot](tg_notifier.jpg)